Jadid Khan Pathan: 2012–13

 Khan started the 2012–13 season with a goal in the opening match against local rivals Muslim in a 1–1 draw.
 Khan scored his third goal against title contenders WAPDA in a 1–1 draw, scoring the goal in 9th minute of the game.
 Khan then scored against Pakistan Airlines in a narrow 1–0 victory.
 Khan failed to continue to his good form from last season and ended the league season with 6 goals in 25 appearances.

 WAPDA

 2013

 During the 2012–13 season Khan joined WAPDA after the end of the league, in 2013 National Football Challenge Cup, Khan scored in the opening game against Sui Southern Gas in 5th minute, Khan completed his brace at 58th minute.
-Khan then scored against Karachi Electric Supply Corportion in a 3–1 victory in the cup competition.
+Khan then scored against Karachi Electric Supply Corporation in a 3–1 victory in the cup competition.
 Khan reached the semi-finals where they were knocked-out by eventual winners National Bank.